1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

 [^8]:“And here is what the pillars of Lysenkoism asserted in 1961-1963, when the mechanism of gene action on the molecular level had already been discovered, and biology had emerged at the forefront of the natural sciences:”  (Medvedev and Lerner, p.
 146)

 [^9]:(Medvedev and Lerner, p.
 146)

+[^10]:“In general, in talking of the inauspicious contributions of  Lysenko’s followers, to be fair, it must be pointed out that they  formed a relatively small group of theoreticians.”
+(Medvedev and Lerner, p.
+150)